Find applications that are being accepted

 The Food Stamp program is now called SNAP and is run by the USDA which is a government entity entirely different from HUD.
 In order to become eligible to apply for Food Stamps in Boise Idaho or anywhere in the United States, you will need to fill out a Food Stamp (SNAP) application for the Supplemental Nutritional Assistance Program, or SNAPS application.
 You can obtain a copy of the food stamps application from any Social Security office, or you can search for an online application on your state of local government website.
 Some states allow you to apply for food stamps online, or you can print out the application and turn in the completed form to your Social Security office.
 The Social Security office will help you fill out the food stamp application and send it to the food stamp office for you.
-So whether you are trying to apply for Food Stamps in Atlanta Georgia or anywhere else, you must start with your local SNAP office.
+So whether you are trying to apply for Food Stamps online or in person, you must start with your local SNAP office.

 Find more sites by Hiram Lewis and Datatron Industries.
 They have various sites to help tenants find a Section 8 landlord online as well as other useful directories.

 Use of the Fair Housing logo

 The Section 8 and Subsidized Housing Online Packet are advocates of the Amended Fair Housing Act of 1988.
 Use of the Fair Housing logo is for landlords or corporations intending to adhere to it’s policies to fight housing discrimination.
 Anyone that posts listings in the Housing List Blog found in the Online Packet, must adhere to these practices.
-Not only for a tenant that is interested in completing a Section 8 housing application.
+Not only for a tenant that is interested in completing a Section 8 rental assistance application.

 Why should I apply for Section 8 and fill out a Section 8 application?